danylomachado1/Numerical-Methods-Public/README.md

 # Numerical-Methods-Public

-In this repository you will see different numerical methods aplied to general physics:
+In this repository you will find different numerical methods applied to general physics such as:

 -Non-linear equations.
 -Linear systems - Direct methods.
 -Linear systems - Iterative methods.
 -Polynomial interpolation.
 -Adjustment of curves.
 -Numerical integration and differentiation.
 -Ordinary differential equations.
 -Problems border conditions.

--Partial differential equations (parabolic and hyperbolic)
+-Partial differential equations (parabolic and hyperbolic) -Finite elements.

--Finite elements.

 The problems solved in this repository were extracted from different books focused in numerical methods for physics and engineering.